rohbotics/pifi/README.md

-  pifi add <ssid> <password>  Adds a connection to scan/connect to on bootup (needs sudo) pifi list seen              Lists the SSIDs that see seen during bootup pifi list pending           Lists the SSIDs that still need to configured in NetworkManager pifi set-hostname <hostname> Set the hostname of the system, also changes the default AP mode ssid pifi --version              Prints the version of pifi on your system
+  pifi add <ssid> <password>  Adds a connection to scan/connect to on bootup (needs sudo) pifi list seen              Lists the SSIDs that see seen during bootup pifi list pending           Lists the SSIDs that still need to configured in NetworkManager pifi set-hostname <hostname> Set the hostname of the system, also deletes existing AP mode configurations pifi --version              Prints the version of pifi on your system

 Options: